williambergmann/advanced-redux-actions-practice/README.md

 ### Create Store -- This has been done for you
   * Create a store.js file
   * Import state from state.js
-  * import createStore from redux
+  * import `{ createStore }` from redux
   * import reducers from reducers
   * create the store
   * export the store

-### Provide store to components
+### Provide store to components -- You may copy from your last assignment
   * In index.js
-  * Import Provider from react-redux
+  * Import `{ Provider }` from `react-redux`
   * Import store from store.js
   * Use Provider component to wrap App
-  * Make sure there is no whitespace between Provider and App
   * Give Provider a prop “store” and the value of the store

 ### Containers
   * We are going to leave the logic for the components alone and create new containers.
 This helps make things easier to read and work with in the future.
   * In the container folder, create a container file for each component i.e. SpecialTextContainer.js
-  * Import the appropriate component into the container file
+  * Import the appropriate component into the container file (see next section)
   * This is where the connect function and the actions should be imported
   * This is where mapStateToProps and mapDispatchToProps should be
   * This is where you should do the connecting